 The mere exposure effect is a phenomenon wherein people begin to develop preferences for things just because they are more familiar with them.

-It is based on the fact that repeated exposure to particular things will generate and augment a sense of familiarity.
-Thus, the mere exposure effect is also popularly known as the familiarity effect.
+The mere-exposure effect is based on the fact that repeated exposure to particular things will generate and augment a sense of familiarity.
+Thus, it is also popularly known as the familiarity effect.

-The mere exposure effect applies to various things, elements, or people — for instance, music, art, writing or words, and faces, among others.
+The effect applies to various things, elements, or people — for instance, music, art, writing or words, and faces, among others.

-A key element to the mere exposure effect is that you begin to like something or some item more just because you have a familiarity with it.
+A key element in mere exposure effect is that you begin to like something or some item more just because you have a familiarity with it.
 There is not substantial reason attached to it.

-How was the Mere Exposure Effect discovered and how does it happen?
+How was it discovered and how does it happen?

 Robert Zajonc initially coined the mere exposure effect.

-He explored this effect by showing numerous participants, several representations.
+He explored the mere exposure effect by showing numerous participants, several representations.
 These included faces of strangers, foreign characters, and even Chinese words and characters.
 Some of the participants of this experiment had seen these representations before, and some were viewing it for the first time.

 During the experiment, Robert Zajonc asked the participants to rate those images on a scale of pleasantness.
 For the people who had seen the photos before, they were observed to have given a higher rating than the ones who had not.

 Further studies and surveys have shown that this is observed when people are stimulated using images, people, colors, and such which have previously encouraged them; they have a higher favorability towards them.
-Therefore, people tend to develop a liking for things to which they are exposed repeatedly.
+Therefore, people tend to develop a liking for things to which they are exposed repeatedly to the mere-exposure effect.